-JUDY LIN WU is the newly appointed concertmaster of the Flint Symphony Orchestra.
+JUDY LIN WU, concertmaster of the Flint Symphony Orchestra.
 She previously served as a guest concertmaster during the 2014-15 season.
 Ms. Wu had been a first violinist with the New Jersey Symphony Orchestra as well as the Associate Concertmaster of the Hong Kong Philharmonic prior to joining FSO.

 Ms. Wu has performed as a soloist with orchestras such as Houston Symphony, Hong Kong Philharmonic and Wichita State University Orchestra.
 She has also performed in numerous solo and chamber music recitals in the United States and Asia.
 For her performance of the Bach A minor sonata, the critic Robert W. Butts wrote in the Classical New Jersey Society Journal that, “Her playing was filled with delicacy, elegance and warmth.
 Understanding the effectiveness of the space between phrases, she allowed the moments of silence to ring as provocatively as the moments of actual bowed sound.”